rebekahkahn/mantisplace-react-design/README.md

 This project was created using [Create React App](https://github.com/facebook/create-react-app).
 Project is now being reworked for react and reactstrap.

-## Done (Jan 26, 2020)
+## Done (Jan 27, 2020)

-- Mantises component dropdown is tied to state
-- Used hooks to change dropdown arrow
+- Added "add to cart" button that opens a modal
+- Linked to cart page (logic not yet written to make this possible)
+- Deleted unnecessary images
+- Little formatting changes

 ## To Fix